 - Single men may adopt boys only.

 - Openness to mild/moderate medical needs are required for children under age 8.

 - Adoptive parents of Colombian heritage are eligible to adopt children with no medical needs of any age.

 - Applicants must be in good physical and mental health.
 Please contact Wide Horizons For Children to discuss specific eligibility requirements.

 - All applicants should have a clean criminal history.
 However, some minor infractions may be accepted.

-Eligibility requirements for adoptive parents are determined by adoption officials in the child’s country of birth.
+A: Eligibility requirements for adoptive parents are determined by adoption officials in the child’s country of birth.
 In Colombia, all adoptions are overseen by the Central Authority of the Colombian government, named Instituto Colombiano de Bienestar Familiar (ICBF).

 - Boys and girls ages 1-15 years, sibling groups and waiting children are available.
 Families are especially needed for children over age 8; sibling groups with a child age 8 or older; and sibling groups of three or more children.